New opportunity for GROUP SUPERVISION beginning in March

 Over the past 5 years, I have been involved in MBSR Teacher Training.
 I currently tutor on the Masters in Mindfulness Based Wellbeing (MSc) in University College Cork (UCC).
 I previously assisted on MBSR Teacher Training programmes with the Center for Mindfulness, Massachusetts and the University of California, San Diego (UCSD).
 The experience of training new Mindfulness teachers has fostered in me a deep respect for the curriculum of MBSR and the potential for mindfulness teachers to support many people to introduce more ease in their lives.
-I am passionate about supporting Mindfulness teachers to immerse themselves in this curriculum and to witness the powerful effects of the unfolding of MBSR and other mindfulness interventions with their groups.
+I am passionate about supporting Mindfulness teachers to immerse themselves in this curriculum and to witness the powerful effects of the unfolding of MBSR with their groups.

 During 2020 and 2021, I trained in the use of MBI:TAC, Levels 1 and 2 with Bangor University, Wales and the Midnfulness Network, UK.
 I am also familiar with using the MBI-TAC Teaching and Learning Companion (TLC) as a self-reflective tool, a tool that supports you as a mindfulness teacher to continue to develop your mindfulness work with the greatest integrity and standard of ethics.